Family and Medical Leave

 - Any qualifying exigency arising out of the fact that the spouse, child or parent of the employee is called to active duty or has been notified of an impending call or order to active duty in the Armed Forces in support of a contingency operation.

-Eligible part-time employees may take up to 12 weeks of family and medical leave in a calendar year for the reasons listed in 6.2(a).
-Eligible part-time employees may take up to 26 weeks of family and medical leave in a year for the reasons listed in 6.2(b).
-Actual hours taken will be counted on a prorated basis corresponding to the percentage of hours the employees normally are scheduled to work during a calendar year.
+Eligible part-time employees may take up to 12 weeks of family and medical leave in a calendar year for the reasons listed in 6.6.1.
+Eligible part-time employees may take up to 26 weeks of family and medical leave in a year for the reasons listed in 6.6.1(a).
+Actual hours taken will be counted on a prorated basis corresponding to the percentage of hours the employees normally are scheduled to work during the 365-day period prior to the date family and medical leave is to begin.

 EXAMPLE: A part-time employee works 25 hours per week year round.
 During any 12-week period, the employee works a total of 300 hours.
 Therefore, if intermittent leave is taken, the employee may take up to 300 hours of family and medical leave in a calendar year.

-6.5 Restricted Use of Family and Medical Leave:
+6.7 Restricted Use of Family and Medical Leave

 Family and Medical leave may not be used for short-term conditions for which treatment and recovery are brief, such as minor illnesses and outpatient surgical procedures with expected brief recuperating periods.
 It does not provide for the intermittent care of a child for such commonplace illnesses as colds and flu.